khoangothe/RAG-Viz/README.md

     - [ ] How did they get the progress bar done?
 Create customized progress bar
     - [ ] Wipe out UploadThing everyhour
     - [ ] Hook to Pinecone in onComplete
-    - [ ] Wipe out Pinecone every hour
+    - [ ] Wipe out Pinecone every hour using a cron job
   - [ ] Using customized S3?
 Hook to Pinecone through a Lambda function?
 - [ ] Learn how to draw trees on website?
 - [ ] Learn how to track langchain step in realtime